 The Basel Convention is the broadest and most significant international treaty on hazardous wastes presently in effect.
 The impact of hazardous wastes on the environment has large repercussions; particularly on the quality of waters and land.
 Effective regulation of the management and disposal of hazardous wastes requires cooperation at the global level.
 The Basel Convention is the first and foremost global legal instrument regulating the transboundary movement of hazardous wastes and their disposal.

-As of Aug 2000, the Basel Convention has 136 states and the European Community as Parties.
+As of Mar 2022, the Basel Convention has 189 States and the European Community as Parties.